-An official transcript from each college or university that the transfer applicant attended must be sent directly to the Office of Admissions from the Registrar(s) of the respective institution(s) of higher learning (Willmington School of the Bible applicants are exempt from this requirement).
+A copy of the official transcript from each college or university that the transfer applicant attended must be sent directly to the Admission's Office from the Registrar(s) of the respective institution(s) of higher learning.

 Unofficial transcripts will allow for acceptance and registration.
 Unofficial transcripts will not be reviewed for transfer credit.
 Before submitting unofficial transcripts, please make sure they include the following: